lichanghao/lichanghao.github.io.old/_posts/2017-08-15-Install Mpich1.4 and ifort under Ubuntu system.md

 I installed all the depending packages and runned all commands as the instruction above.
 Then recheck the installation prerequisites, and the problems were finally solved.

 By the way, during the installation of ```ifort```, I need to expand the root filesystem of ```Ubuntu```.
 This blog is very helpful.
 [How to expand the root filesystem of a 12.04 Ubuntu running inside VMware player](https://hexeract.wordpress.com/2012/04/30/how-to-expand-the-root-filesystem-of-a-11-10-ubuntu-running-inside-vmware-player)

+The detailed installation procedures of Mpich is here: [MPI Tutorial](mpitutorial.com/tutorials/) The download and installation source of ```Intel Parallel Studio XE``` is here: [Free Software Tools](https://software.intel.com/en-us/qualify-for-free-software/student)

 # Summary